 Traffic Unit officers regularly work the federally funded traffic safety grants (STEP) providing additional manpower hours of enforcement.
-While performing STEP duties officers concentrate on red lights, seat belt usage, speed compliance and DWI enforcement.
+While performing STEP duties officers concentrate on seat belt usage, speed compliance, and DWI enforcement.

 Sgt.
 Buddy Molpus was born in Vicksburg, Mississippi and moved to Longview when he was 2 years old.
 He graduated from Longview High School in 1974.
 He went on to attend Kilgore College and graduated from there in 1976.
 Sgt.
 Molpus was hired by the Longview Police Department in July, 1977, and began his career on the evening shift.
 In 1979, he transferred to the Traffic Division becoming a motor officer and Accident investigator.
 In 1986, he was promoted to Sergeant and was assigned to the midnight patrol shift.
 In 1989, he was selected to supervise the newly-established Planning & Research section which included the Crime Analysis Unit.